Stanley Cup finals take a pause as sport remembers Ali

 The crowd at the SAP Center in San Jose rose to their feet prior to the encounter between the Sharks and the Pittsburgh Penguins to reflect on one of the best-known figures of the 20th century.

-The arena's jumbotron flashed an image of the former boxer and displayed one of Ali's many enduring quotes.
+The arena's jumbo flashed an image of the former boxer and displayed one of Ali's many enduring quotes.

 "Champions are made from something they have deep inside them: a desire, a dream, a vision."